Soft-tissue sarcoma

-A soft-tissue sarcoma (STS) is a malignant tumour, a type of cancer, that develops in soft tissue.
-A soft tissue sarcoma is often a painless mass that grows slowly over months or years.
+A soft-tissue sarcoma (STS) is a malignant tumor, a type of cancer, that develops in soft tissue.
+A soft-tissue sarcoma is often a painless mass that grows slowly over months or years.
 They may be superficial or deep-seated.
 Any such unexplained mass must be diagnosed by biopsy.
-Treatment may include, surgery, radiotherapy, chemotherapy, and targeted drug therapy.
-The other type of sarcoma is a bone sarcoma.
+Treatment may include surgery, radiotherapy, chemotherapy, and targeted drug therapy.
+Bone sarcomas are the other class of sarcomas.

-There are many types.
+There are many different types, many of which are rarely found.
 The World Health Organization lists more than fifty subtypes.

 Types

 An earlier version of this article was taken from the US National Cancer Center's Cancer Information Service.
+The names of several sarcomas have changed over time.

 Signs and symptoms

 In their early stages, soft-tissue sarcomas usually do not cause symptoms.
 Because soft tissue is relatively elastic, tumors can grow rather large, pushing aside normal tissue, before they are felt or cause any problems.
 The first noticeable symptom is usually a painless lump or swelling.
 As the tumor grows, it may cause other symptoms, such as pain or soreness, as it presses against nearby nerves and muscles.
 If in the abdomen it can cause abdominal pains commonly mistaken for menstrual cramps, indigestion, or cause constipation.